 At the close of the government’s investigation, when beginning to negotiate the terms of a potential settlement agreement, a corporation must be particularly attuned to both the timing and the breadth of such an agreement.
 Regarding timing, certain stages of litigation can be particularly costly for a corporation; securing settlements early may be advantageous for a corporation.
 For example, in some cases – particularly where the key facts are known early and there is public pressure on the government to act quickly – a speedy settlement may be struck before a lengthy and expensive investigation is conducted.
 Such circumstances are rare, however, and the government will normally be reluctant to reach a settlement before a full investigation has been completed.

-Another pivotal point to consider is whether settlement can be achieved before indictment or the filing of a complaint, as such public actions carry the risk of significant legal, financial and reputational consequences.
-And in fact most negotiated corporate resolutions are reached before charges are filed, as companies are eager to avoid the uncertain public and shareholder reaction to a contested litigation.
-Recent economic studies show that a company’s share price generally decreases more dramatically as a result of the announcement of a government investigation if there is no concurrent resolution.
-The extent of share price declines can, among other effects, have great significance in follow-on civil litigation.
+A more common timing consideration is whether settlement can be achieved before indictment or the filing of a complaint, as such public actions carry the risk of significant legal, financial and reputational consequences.
+Most negotiated corporate resolutions are reached before charges are filed, as companies are eager to avoid the uncertain public and shareholder reaction to a contested litigation.
+Economic studies show that a company’s share price generally decreases more dramatically as a result of the announcement of a government investigation if there is no concurrent resolution.5 The extent of share price declines can, among other effects, have great significance in follow-on civil litigation.

-Similarly, in the securities enforcement context, the SEC has expressed a focus on charging individuals responsible for wrongdoing.
-In particular, Mary Jo White, the former Chair of the SEC, has highlighted that one new approach to charging individuals is to use Section 20(b) of the Exchange Act to target those who have ‘engaged in unlawful activity but attempted to insulate themselves from liability by avoiding direct communication with the defrauded investors’.
-The co-directors of the SEC Division of Enforcement have continued to focus on individual accountability.
+Similarly, in the securities enforcement context, the SEC has expressed a focus on charging individuals responsible for wrongdoing.16 In particular, Mary Jo White, former Chair of the SEC, highlighted that one approach to charging individuals is to use Section 20(b) of the Exchange Act17 to target those who have ‘engaged in unlawful activity but attempted to insulate themselves from liability by avoiding direct communication with the defrauded investors’.18 The Commissioner of the SEC has continued to focus on individual accountability.19

 24.3 Legal considerations